La Saguesera: Business in La Saguesera

-In the early years following the Cuban Revolution, Cuban immigrants sought affordable housing and employment opportunities in the southwest part of Miami, particularly along West Flagler Street.
-This area eventually came to be known as "La Saguesera" and became the hub of Cuban commercial life, where Cuban-owned businesses flourished.
-Many of these businesses were small, family-run establishments, such as cafeterias offering freshly brewed cuban coffee and tasty Cuban food, fruit and vegetable markets, barbershops, butchers, ice cream shops, music stores and bakeries.
-The area was filled with activity, and rang with the sounds of Latin music, and dancing, and impassioned debates ranging from sports to politics.
-Cuban culture was abundant in La Saguesera as Cuban immigrants manifested their musical talents through songwriting.
-One song in particular, titled Flagler Street, by Gustavo Perez accepted "La Saguesera" as a replacement to the Old streets of Havana, Cuba even as he continued to yearn for his homeland.
+In the early years following the Cuban Revolution, Cuban immigrants sought affordable housing and employment opportunities in southwest Miami, particularly along West Flagler Street.
+This area became known as "La Saguesera" and became the hub of Cuban commercial life, where Cuban-owned businesses operated in the neighborhood.
+Many of these businesses were small, family-run establishments, such as cafeterias offering Cuban coffee and Cuban food, fruit and vegetable markets, barbershops, butchers, ice cream shops, music stores, and bakeries.
+The neighborhood was also home to the first of the ventanitas, coffee windows which have become a staple of south Miami.

 The stream of incoming Cuban immigrants in the 1960s and early 1970s also led to the establishment of community support structures, such as the Centro Hispano Católico and the Cuban Refugee Center, which provided vital assistance, including food and job placement.
-These institutions helped facilitate the community's growth and success, as Cubans worked diligently to establish businesses, schools, churches, and other organizations.
-By 1970 the majority of Cuban immigrants in La Saguesera still held unskilled labor jobs with 14.1% of Cubans working as technical managers and professionals, 23.8% working in sales or clerical positions, 43.8% working in unskilled labor positions, and only 3.57% working in skilled labor fields.
+These institutions helped facilitate the community's growth and success, as Cubans established businesses, schools, churches, and other organizations.
+By 1970, the majority of Cuban immigrants in La Saguesera still held unskilled labor jobs, with 14.1% working as technical managers and professionals, 23.8% in sales or clerical positions, 43.8% in unskilled labor positions, and only 3.57% in skilled labor fields.